Jixs0528/mnist_convert_to_img/README.md

-# mnist_convert_to_img

-Download the mnist datasets, convert to images and save orderly.
+# Download the mnist datasets, convert to images and save orderly.

 First, install necessary packeges by:
 ```